cdracm/cdracm.github.io/_posts/2026-01-20-highlighting.md

      And so on, it alternated PSI elements as if unsure which one to pick.
      What's wrong with you people?

+1. Lazy quickfixes
+   Some inspections have to do heavy work to compute and present fixes/improvements to the code.
+   For example, "unresolved symbol" inspection highlights incorrect symbols in the text and suggests to fix them, either by adding imports, qualifiers or renaming them.
+   This can be very expensive because for example finding the correct "assert" methods among dozens is hard.
+   This optimization tries to defer computing these expensive quick fixes when they are not needed.
+   What went wrong:
+   - Spawning and canceling all these additional background calculations proved to be complicated

 1. API for discovering PSI elements only once for all inspections/annotators
-1. Lazy quickfixes
 1. Immediate highlighter creation
 1. smart parallelization